netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/vpnintranetapplication_module.rst

         <div class="ansible-option-cell">

       Interception mode for the intranet application or resource.
 Correct value depends on the type of client software used to make connections.
-If the interception mode is set to TRANSPARENT, users connect with the Citrix Gateway Plug-in for Windows.
-With the PROXY setting, users connect with the Citrix Gateway Plug-in for Java.
+If the interception mode is set to \ :literal:`TRANSPARENT`\ , users connect with the Citrix Gateway Plug-in for Windows.
+With the \ :literal:`PROXY`\  setting, users connect with the Citrix Gateway Plug-in for Java.

       .. rst-class:: ansible-option-line